-For the most part, the need for a student-owned computer is a personal preference.
-Samford provides student access to six computer labs on campus.
+The recommendation is that resident students bring a student-owned computer to campus.
+Samford provides student access to five computer labs on campus.
 Many departments also have computer labs that support their specialized needs.
-All resident students may access the Samford University network from their residence hall room.
-Services such as e-mail and Internet access are provided without charge to all Samford resident students.
+All resident students may access the Samford University network from their room.
+Wireless access is available to all students in most places on campus.
 Contact the Personal Technology Group for more detailed information at (205) 726-2662 or e-mail support@samford.edu.
 Also, see Computer Services and Resources in the Campus Life, Services, and Facilities section of this catalog.